 Family Services developed an Employee Assistance Program (EAP) for local employers in

 Other services included a "Jusy Say No!" drug abuse program to supplement the agency's mainstay counseling program.

 the agency continued to expand its

 out-patient mental health services and EAP contracts while bringing "on board" the Youth2Youth program to promote non-tobacco use among youth.

 1. Family Services developed the Sexual Assault Recovery Program to assist and advocate for victims.
 The county-wide program was subsequently invited to expand services to Green County and later into Lafayette County.

-2. Through the generous support of the Beloit Foundation, Mercy Health System, Ken and Diane Hendricks, and the Stateline Community Foundation, the agency acquired and renovated the Beloit Domestic Violence Survivor Center.
+2. Through the generous support of the Beloit Foundation, Mercy Health System, Ken and Diane Hendricks, and the Stateline Community Foundation, the agency acquired and renovated the shelter for Defy Domestic Abuse Beloit.

-3. The Consumer Credit Counseling Service Program has processed over $2,000,000 of local consumer debt annually and partnered with community social service providers to offer individual financial counseling.
+3. Life Financial Solutions (formerly called the Consumer Credit Counseling Service Program) has processed over $2,000,000 of local consumer debt annually and partnered with community social service providers to offer individual financial counseling.